The history of Mälsåker Castle

 You are welcome to have some refreshments in the newly established café- and exhibition building, located just next to the castle with an astonishing view of the lake.

-Tours in English are available for prebooked groups all year around, please get in contact with us for more information.
+Tours in English are available for pre booked groups all year round, please get in contact with us for more information.

 Visit Mälsåker Castle!

 Mälsåker Castle is two miles north of Mariefred.
 By car you go to Stallarholmen, turn right towards Ytterselö and then follow signs for Mälsåkers castle.